Config entries

 Setting up an entry

-and then call the method async_setup_entry(hass, entry)
+and then calls the method async_setup_entry(hass, entry)

 for each entry.
 If a new Config Entry is